Sydney Harbour Bridge: Sydney New Year's Eve

-The numbers for the New Year's Eve countdown also appear on the eastern side of the Bridge pylons.
+The numbers for the New Year's Eve countdown also appear on the Bridge pylons.

 Walk for Reconciliation

 In May 2000, the bridge was closed to vehicular access for a day to allow a special reconciliation march—the "Walk for Reconciliation" – to take place.
 This was part of a response to an Aboriginal Stolen Generations inquiry, which found widespread suffering had taken place amongst Australian Aboriginal children forcibly placed into the care of white parents in a little-publicised state government scheme.
 Between 200,000 and 300,000 people were estimated to have walked the bridge in a symbolic gesture of crossing a divide.

 Sydney 2000 Olympics

 During the Sydney 2000 Olympics in September and October 2000, the bridge was adorned with the Olympic Rings.
 It was included in the Olympic torch's route to the Olympic stadium.
 The men's and women's Olympic marathon events likewise included the bridge as part of their route to the Olympic stadium.
 A fireworks display at the end of the closing ceremony ended at the bridge.
 The east-facing side of the bridge has been used several times since as a framework from which to hang static fireworks, especially during the elaborate New Year's Eve displays.